Celebrating Women Who Tell Our Stories.

-March 1 marks the start of Women’s History Month, a time to honor the outstanding contributions and achievements of women in U.S. history.
-It brings to remembrance pioneers across a variety of fields and disciplines, such as science, medicine, politics, civil rights, education, sports, entertainment, and more.
-Women’s History Month began in 1978 as a local celebration in Santa Rosa, Calif.
+Women’s History Month recognizes and celebrates the contributions of women to society.
+It’s also an opportunity to learn about gender discrimination, sexism, and the persistence of each.
+By celebrating women and their accomplishments while recognizing gender inequality and how to unravel it, Women’s History Month seeks to create a brighter, more equitable future.
+Women’s History Month began in 1978, as a local celebration in Santa Rosa, Calif.
 The Education Task Force of the Sonoma County Commission on the Status of Women held a “Women’s History Week” celebration the week of March 8 to correspond with International Women’s Day.
 In 1980, a group of women’s organizations and historians, led by the National Women's History Alliance, successfully lobbied for national recognition, culminating in the first Presidential Proclamation declaring the week of March 8 as National Women’s History Week.
-In 1987, Congress passed Public Law 100-9, designating March as Women’s History Month.
+In 1987, President Ronald Reagan declared March as Women’s History Month.

 FERC encourages you to become an informed ally to women through the following resources: